damus-io/api/README.md

 - `ALLOW_HTTP_AUTH`: Set to `"true"` to enable HTTP basic auth for all endpoints.
 (Useful for testing locally, otherwise it forces HTTPS)
 - `ADMIN_PASSWORD`: Password for admin API endpoints (optional, leaving this blank will disable admin endpoints)
 - `LN_INVOICE_CHECK_TIMEOUT_MS`: Timeout in milliseconds for checking the status of a Lightning Network invoice.
 Defaults to 60000 (60 seconds), and shorter for tests
+- `ENABLE_DEBUG_ENDPOINTS`: Set to `"true"` to enable debug endpoints (for testing or staging only).
+This includes endpoints to delete users or force UUIDs.

 ## npm scripts